Sheriff: Deputies find drugs, loaded firearm during Kan. traffic stop - NewsBreak

 Sheriff: Deputies find drugs, loaded firearm during Kan. traffic stop

 SHAWNEE COUNTY— Law enforcement authorities are investigating a suspect on multiple charges after a traffic stop.
 Just after 11p.m. on Dec.
-6...hutchpost.com
+6...hayspost.com

 SHAWNEE COUNTY— Law enforcement authorities are investigating a suspect on multiple charges after a traffic stop.
 Just after 11p.m. on Dec.
-6...hutchpost.com
+6...hayspost.com

 Comments / 0